 The History of McCandless-Franklin Park Ambulance Authority

 Our initial base of operations utilized in July 1977 was an old gas station located on Route 19 across from Wexford Plaza.
 September of 1979 found us moving into our current location on Grubbs Road in The Town of McCandless.
 In 1991 we built a second station located in Franklin Park Borough to respond to our northern area.
-Then in 1995 we added and addition onto our Grubbs Road station which added another vehicle bay, storage, a meeting room and administrative offices.
+Then in 1995 we added an addition onto our Grubbs Road station which added another vehicle bay, storage, a meeting room and administrative offices.
 We continue to serve our five municipalities out of these two locations.
 In late 2014 and early 2015 The Authority began discussions with the Wexford Volunteer Fire Department in conjunction with The Township of Pine, to possibly use some space at the fire department's new station on North Chapel Drive.
 We initially talked about placing one of our current ambulance crews there Monday through Friday 7am to 3pm.
 In July 2015 that partnership began.
 Currently we have added another crew Monday through Friday, so we now staff it from 7am to 11pm.
 As our staffing needs continue to expand, it benefits not only the residents of our northeastern area but all of our residents due to its centralized location.

 In March of 1979 the Authority began serving the Borough of Bradford Woods, Marshall Township and The Township of Pine by resolution with each community.
 Today we still proudly serve all five of our communities with the same professional pre-hospital service.